 How to Get the Perfect Neck

 As with any muscle group you work, but especially with your neck, you need flawless form.
 Never lift heavy weights with your neck.
 You’re just opening yourself up to injury.
-Always use full range of motion when exercising your neck.
+Always use full range of motion during neck workouts.
 It helps maintain and possibly increase the flexibility of your muscles and helps prevent injuries.

 Fun Fact: Experience neck pain?
 Your sleeping position could be the reason why your neck hurts in the morning.
 To reduce neck pain, it’s best to sleep on your back or your side.